dart-lang/language/working/2364 - primary constructors/feature-specification.md

   const Point._(this.x, this.y);
 }

-// Using a primary constructor. class const Point._(final int x, final int y);
+// Using a primary header constructor. class const Point._(final int x, final int y);

-// Using a primary constructor. class Point {
+// Using a primary body constructor. class Point {
   const this._(final int x, final int y);
 }